 Instructions

-- Peel and dice the mango and peach (tutorials in the Notes below).
+- Peel and dice 1 ripe mango and 1 large ripe peach (tutorials in the Notes below).
 Place in a medium bowl.

-- Season lightly with salt and the fresh lime juice, stir and check seasonings.
+- Season lightly with ¼ teaspoon salt, 1-2 tablespoons lime juice, and 1 tablespoon chopped cilantro.
+Stir well and check seasonings.
 Adjust if necessary.

-- Serve with extra lime wedges and maybe chopped cilantro.
+- Serve with optional lime wedges and a light sprinkle of chopped cilantro.

 Rate and review this recipe